 Instructions

-Measure with a meat thermometer at the thickest part of a thigh; chicken is fully cooked when it reaches 165°F / 74°C.
+Always cook chicken until the juices run clear.
+Insert a meat thermometer into the thickest part of a chicken thigh skewer; the chicken is fully cooked when it reaches 165°F / 74°C.

-• Serve on a platter with cut-up pita bread, tomatoes, sliced cucumber, tzatziki, feta cheese, or anything else you like.
+• Serve with cut-up pita bread, tomatoes, tzatziki, feta cheese, rosemary potatoes or anything else you like.

 Notes